Content updated on August 25, 2021

 Terminal half-life (t1/2) is the time required to clear one half of the drug from the plasma after reaching pseudo-equilibrium.

 Among the available strategies for PK analyses, the NCA approach provides a number of advantages.
 It is a standard, efficient, and effective method for estimating PK parameters and is indispensable for characterizing PK within a single study and for making time-critical dosing decisions (e.g., within dose escalation trials).
 Parameters from NCAs are also routinely used by regulatory authorities to inform their decision making both during development and during the approval process.

-Nuventra has performed hundreds of NCAs in our 10-year history.
+Nuventra has performed hundreds of NCAs.
 Contact a consultant to learn more.